bertearazvan/friends_and_posts_react_node/README.md

-# Chemical industy A/S project
+# Friends, posts and news project

-### This is a project for the Development Environments module
+### This is a project for the Node React module

 ## Overview